Deevad/peppercarrot_scenarios/the-lockbox.md

 **Panel 16:** The room is tall and purposeful, as though it was built especially for housing foreigners to come sign the treaty and nothing more.
 The walls are somewhat cracked and the room looks musty.
 Stale air permeates the room.
 At the center is a glowing box with the runes of Ah emblazoned on it.
 Pepper walks towards it.

 **Panel 17:** Pepper stands before the box.
 The camera is locked on her face as she places her hand on the box.
 A Chaosah summoning circle emanates from her hand as she mutters the spell under her breath.
-She is terrified, but moves in a way buyed by duty and honor.
+She is terrified, but moves in a way buoyed by duty and honor.
 If she fails who knows what fate will befall Hereva.

 **Panel 18:** The book opens.
 Her face glows with the magic of Ah.
 Her face is surprised that it worked, and curious with what she will read.